 Knowledge and Understanding: 3D Design Focus - Store It Wooden Container.
-Literacy Working at a greater Depth Show a highly developed ability to meet the listed requirements.
-A01: Research and Developing ideas. • I can investigate the small storage theme and produce three or more purposeful pieces of research e.g. a mood board. • I can explain my choice of research and give my opinions on the research, both positive and negative. • I can use my research to clearly develop small storage design ideas.
-A02: Improving and refining my work, experimenting with skills and techniques. • I can create a variety of clearly different small storage design ideas. • I can review my small storage designs, explaining my choices in detail. • I can further refine my chosen small storage design several times to improve it.
+Working at a greater Depth Show a highly developed ability to meet the listed requirements.
+A01: Research and Developing ideas.
+I can investigate the small storage theme and produce three or more purposeful pieces of research e.g. a mood board.
+I can explain my choice of research and give my opinions on the research, both positive and negative.
+I can use my research to clearly develop small storage design ideas.
+A02: Improving and refining my work, experimenting with skills and techniques.
+I can create a variety of clearly different small storage design ideas.
+I can review my small storage designs, explaining my choices in detail.
+I can further refine my chosen small storage design several times to improve it.
 A03: Recording my ideas and explaining them as I make decisions.
+I can present my work to a high level.
+Including, colour, shading and annotation where required.
 I can reflect on my decisions and articulate them clearly using appropriate vocabulary.
 A04: Present a finished practical piece.
-I can reflect on my decisions and articulate them clearly using appropriate vocabulary.
-A04: Present a wide variety of skills and techniques using the laser cutter and various hand and machine tools.
+Finish the small storage practical to a high standard.
+Demonstrate a wide variety of skills and techniques using the laser cutter and various hand and machine tools.
 Explain and evaluate the outcome in sentences, giving opinions, linking back to the theme and using appropriate vocabulary.
 I have expressed myself effectively, giving clear, well-reasoned explanations.
 I have used subject specific vocabulary throughout my work.
 I have written clear and succinct definitions of techniques.
 I have structured my work clearly and I spell accurately with only a small number of occasional errors and my punctuation is mostly correct.
 Working at the expected standard Show a consistent ability to meet the listed requirements.
 A01: Research and Developing ideas.
 I can investigate the small storage theme and produce at least two pieces of purposeful research e.g. a mood board.
 I can explain my choice of small storage research.
 I can use my research to develop small storage design ideas.
 A02: Improving and refining my work, experimenting with skills and techniques.
-I can reate several different small storage design ideas.
+I can create several different small storage design ideas.
 I can review my small storage designs, explaining my choices.
 I can further refine my chosen small storage design to improve it.
 A03: Recording my ideas and explaining them as I make decisions.
 I can present my work to a good level.
 Including, colour and annotation where required.
-I can prefect on my decisions and explain them using appropriate vocabulary.
+I can reflect on my decisions and explain them using appropriate vocabulary.
 A04: Present a finished practical piece.
 Finish the small storage practical to a good standard with a painted finish.
 Demonstrate a variety of skills and techniques using hand and machine tools.
 Explain and evaluate the outcome in sentences and using appropriate vocabulary.
 I have expressed myself well, giving reasoned explanations.
 I have used subject specific vocabulary.
 I have written definitions of techniques.
 I have structured my work and I spell and punctuate accurately with some errors.